Fahim0729/PowerBi_-Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 - **🧹 Cleanup:** The temporary column containing the specific details was reviewed and then deleted, as it was not needed for high-level categorical aggregation.
 - **✅ Standardization:** The original target column was retained with all values standardized to the main category (e.g., all entries became simply "Other" instead of "Other (specific reason)").

+## 📌 Conclusion

+This analysis provides key insights into data professionals’ demographics, salaries, programming preferences, and workplace satisfaction.
+The cleaned and standardized data ensures accurate results, offering a valuable reference for industry trends and decision-making.

 <div align="center">